ADACS-Australia/SS20B-SStevenson/README.md

 1. Clone the repository.
 2. Create a copy from `.env.template` and rename it to `.env`
-    - Uncomment the database connection details and modify usernames + passwords as necessary
+    - To use MySQL db in production environment, uncomment the database connection details and modify usernames + passwords as necessary, otherwise leave uncommented to use sqlite db
       ```
       DB_ENGINE=django.db.backends.mysql
       MYSQL_DATABASE=<name of your MySQL DB>